sharonZzz96/MSiA423-final-project-2019/README.md

 o **Epic3**: Launch the customer profiling and prediction functionalities on a user-friendly website which can be used and maintained easily.

-♣ *Icebox1*:  Enable the app to access the data easily